José Miguel Gaona

-José Miguel Gaona Cartolano (Brussels, Belgium, 1957) is a Spanish physician, psychiatrist and writer, specialized in forensic psychiatry, neurology and developmental psychology.
+José Miguel Gaona Cartolano (born 1957 in Brussels, Belgium) is a Spanish physician, psychiatrist and writer, specialized in forensic psychiatry, neurology and developmental psychology.
 He is one of the most recognized mind specialists in Spain, with a long career in TV and radio, as well as a member of the European Psychiatric Association and the New York Academy of Sciences.
 He founded the magazine Educar bien in 2006 and the podcast La Reunión Secreta in 2020.

 Career

 Gaona was born in Brussels to Spanish parents, who abandoned Spain during the Francoist era with the help of the Maquis due to his grandfather's role as a captain of the Second Spanish Republic.
 They lived many years in Chile, where his family got involved with poet Pablo Neruda, journalist Augusto Olivares and successive heads of state Salvador Allende and Augusto Pinochet.
 Gaona owned an official passport of statelessness until 12 years old, when his family could return to Spain.

 After returning to Spain, Gaona obtained a medical degree with Latin honors in the University of Córdoba, undergoing his thesis under famous neurologist and psychiatrist Carlos Castilla del Pino.
 Afterwards he added a doctorate in medicine and a master's degree in medical psychology in the Complutense University of Madrid, and later studied theology in the University of Navarra, attracted by the field of neurotheology.
 During his medical tenure he worked as a heart surgeon in the University of Göttingen in Germany, as a mind health specialist for Médecins du Monde during the Bosnian War and the Rwandan genocide, and as a teacher in several universities in Spain and United States.

-Gaona introduced the first AIDS tests in Spain in 1985 with the help of Nobel prize Luc Montagnier, also opening the first treatment center in the country, which was later closed down by the National Police Corps due to the social stigma regarding the illness.
+Gaona introduced the first AIDS tests in Spain in 1985 with the help of Nobel Prize Luc Montagnier, also opening the first treatment center in the country, which was later closed down by the National Police Corps due to the social stigma regarding the illness.